DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Cunning
    - Description: You're sharper than the rest when you take your time.
    - Resource: Simple
-   - Mechanic: Choose one Ability.
-On turns when you only make 1 action using a Skill under that ability, add 1 to the relevant check.
-This does not add to contested checks initiated by another character.
+   - Mechanic: Choose one Attribute.
+On turns when you only make 1 action using a Skill under that Attribute, add +1 to the relevant check.
+This bonus does apply to contested checks initiated by another character.
    - Prerequisites:
    - Tags:
 - Name: Fated Connection
    - Description: Your Power towards a chosen suit has increased in strength.
 You can now control Fate when drawing a card from this suit.
    - Resource: Major
    - Mechanic: When take this Power, drawn cards of your Primary Suit can either be played or discarded immediately.
+When discarded, redraw.
    - Prerequisites: Level 3
    - Tags: Fate Cards 🃏
 - Name: Fated Draw